It’s thought that two in every ten adults in the UK experience hearing loss. There are many easily detectable signs to

-Audiological Rehabilitation - I will help you get used to your hearing system and support you through the process of hearing the sounds that you have been missing out on.
+Audiological Rehabilitation - I will help you get used to your new hearing instruments and support you through the process of hearing the sounds that you have been missing out on.

-If at any time you need to see me or need advice on your hearing system, just call me to make an appointment and I will be happy to help.
-Getting used to your hearing system can take time and I understand this, so this is why I am always happy to see you.
-This will allow you to get the best out of your hearing system.
+If at any time you need to see me or need advice on your hearing aids, just call me to make an appointment and I will be happy to help.
+Getting used to your hearing instruments can take time and I understand this, so this is why I am always happy to see you.
+This will allow you to get the best from your new hearing system.
 My promise to you is to support you right from your hearing assessment through to any reviews and check-ups that are necessary.

 Call now on 01506 420519 to book your appointment or click below to provide your details